ritiksahni/blog-dev/_posts/2021-01-30-Worker-HackTheBox.md

 It used the agent `Hamilton11` and the default pool: 'Setup'.

-> Agent pools are there so you can share agent machines across projects and in this case we used Hamilton11 to queue our job of running a simple script.
+> Agent pools are there so you can share agent machines across projects and in this case we used default pool to queue our job of running a simple script.

 ![build-complete](assets/img/posts/worker-htb/build-complete.png)